Menu

 Elsu Gericke - Clean, Cooked, Covered: The recipe for event food safety

 Ensuring food safety is a critical component of event management, particularly when catering to large crowds in dynamic environments.
-Elsu's presentation will explore the key food safety principles that must be implemented to protect public health and maintain compliance with relevant regulations.
+Elsu Gericke's presentation will explore the key food safety principles that must be implemented to protect public health and maintain compliance with relevant regulations.
 Topics will include temperature control for perishable items, prevention of cross-contamination, personal hygiene for food handlers, safe food storage, and allergen management.
 Attendees will gain insight into the importance of risk assessments, vendor compliance, and on-site monitoring to ensure that all food served at events meets the highest standards of safety and quality.
 By applying these principles, event organisers can reduce the risk of foodborne illnesses and enhance the overall guest experience.

-Kathleen Davis - Risk Ready: Protecting your event from the unexpected
+Risk Ready: Protecting your event from the unexpected

-Kathleen Davis from GIB Events & Entertainment explores the critical role of risk management in the events and entertainment industry, focusing on the identification of potential hazards, strategies for risk mitigation, and the vital importance of event liability insurance.
+We explore the critical role of risk management in the events and entertainment industry, focusing on the identification of potential hazards, strategies for risk mitigation, and the vital importance of event liability insurance.
 Attendees will gain insight into the types of risks commonly encountered—from safety and crowd control issues to weather disruptions and contractual liabilities—and learn practical approaches to assess and reduce these risks through planning, communication, and compliance with regulations.
 Emphasis will also be placed on the necessity of securing comprehensive event liability insurance to protect organisers, vendors, and stakeholders from unforeseen incidents, legal claims, or financial losses.
 By the end of the session, participants will understand how proactive risk management and adequate insurance coverage contribute to the safety, professionalism, and success of any event.

 Contact details